nicoverbruggen/phpmon/README.md

 PHP Monitor uses the Valet configuration file to determine which folders to look into.
 Each folder is scanned and then PHP Monitor will validate if a composer.json file exists to determine the desired PHP version.

-If the app has been secured by checking if a matching certificate exists under Valet's `Certificates` directory.
+If the directory has been secured by checking if a matching certificate exists under Valet's `Certificates` directory.

 PHP Monitor also runs `valet which` to determine which driver is currently in use for each individual site.
 This command is executed once for each site whenever the site list is refreshed.